 The executive committee of the board, which had not changed since 1994, had its first reorganization in 2000.
-The honor role of board members, in addition to the founding board, includes the following, Robert Weiss, Interim Chairman; Sharon Cullen, Executive Secretary; Ania Shea, Executive Secretary; Eugenia Vining; Sanziana Roman; Michael O'Brien; Richard Dean; George Tellides; Michael Coady; John Colberg; Joseph Shin; Thomas Sweeney; Stephan Ariyan; the new Associate Chief and Robert Udelsman, the present chairman.
+The honor role of board members, in addition to the founding board, includes the following, Robert Weiss, Interim Chairman; Sharon Cullen, Executive Secretary; Ania Shea, Executive Secretary; Eugenia Vining; Sanziana Roman; Michael O'Brien; Richard Dean; George Tellides; Michael Coady; John Colberg; Joseph Shin; Thomas Sweeney; Stephan Ariyan; the new Associate Chief and Robert Udelsman, the immediate past chairman.

 The first YSS website went up in 2000.
 It has had many revisions since and is presently part of the soon to be activated Yale Medical School website.
 It is hoped that in the modern world of telecommunication, access to information will be easier.

 Robert Udelsman became Chairman/Chief on June 1, 2001, and a new era began for YSS.
 Our loose relationship with the Development Office of YSM was strengthened by the assignment of Alison Bonds, and then Maureen Grieco, to assist in our growth.